How do I form a corporation in Indiana?

 When you’re ready, it’s time to make sure the names on your list are unique and not taken by another Indiana corporation.
 To do this, you’ll run a quick business name search online through the Indiana Secretary of State website.
 Run each name through the search to determine if it’s available.
 If more than one name is available, decide on the best fit for your company (you can even ask shareholders to vote on this step).

-Now that you have your name, you can choose to reserve it to ensure no other company registers it before you.
+Now that you have your name, you have the option to reserve it to ensure no other company registers it before you.
 You can reserve your name online through the Secretary of State’s INBiz portal or via mail (you’ll still need an online account to gain access to the name reservation form).
-There’s a $20 filing fee for your name reservation, which holds your name for up to 120 days.
+There’s a filing fee for your name reservation, which holds your name for up to 120 days.

 If filing via mail, send your form to: